HMT Bedfordshire: Commemoration

-The British Cemeteries on Ocracoke and Hatteras were leased in 1976 in perpetuity to the British government for as long as the interred bodies remain there.
+The Ocracoke British Cemetery and Hatteras British Cemetery were leased in 1976 in perpetuity to the British government for as long as the interred bodies remain there.
 Formal custody is handled by the Commonwealth War Graves Commission, which provides the protocol headstones.
 Regular maintenance is handled by the US Coast Guard and local residents as a gesture of gratitude and respect to the fallen men and an act of comity to the British government.
 A Royal Navy flag flies over the cemeteries, and a ceremony is held there each year on 11 May to honour the men of the Bedfordshire.
 The Commonwealth War Graves Commission also provided headstones for the four British servicemen interred in Creeds, Virginia, including Alfred Dryden of the Bedfordshire.

 The crewmen whose bodies were not recovered are honoured by name on the Royal Naval Patrol Service Memorial at Lowestoft.

 The wreck of the Bedfordshire was located in 1980 at 34°10′N 76°41′W at a depth of 100 ft.
-The site is considered a protected war grave under the Protection of Military Remains Act 1986.
+The site is a protected war grave under the Protection of Military Remains Act 1986.
 In 2008 and 2009 the National Oceanic and Atmospheric Administration led an expedition to document the condition of ships sunk during the Battle of the Atlantic.
 At the request of the British government, the Bedfordshire wreck site was surveyed by the expedition in 2009.

 On 31 July 2015, the Bedfordshire was listed in the US government's National Register of Historic Places.